 3. Don't like what's on TV?
 Watch what you want

 Instead of waiting for our favourite programmes to come on, we are getting used to watching what we want, when we want.
 Ofcom found that 63% of adults watch BBC iPlayer to stream TV programmes and films.
 Netflix has 6 million subscribers a year-on-year growth of 17%.

 While it can be hard to find time to pick up the phone, the internet can broaden our social circle.
 BT figures show that half of Brits say they prefer to stay in touch with friends digitally rather than face-to-face.
 The stats show that 79 per cent of people admit that they have friends they would not stay in contact with at all if it weren’t for social media.
 72 per cent believe social media has strengthened their friendships.

 Being connected at home saves us money, as well as making our homes potentially more secure.
 We can control our heating with an app, ensuring it is turned on and off at the right times, and keep tabs on burglar and fire alarms for home security.

 UK businesses and residential customers can now access cloud storage.
-Information can be stored and accessed securely, such as precious photos and documents.
-Recent figures from the Cloud Industry Forum (CIF) found that 88 per cent of us use cloud storage.
+Information a can be storednd accessed securely, such as precious photos and documents.
+All BT broadband customers get free storage with BT Cloud.

 Video conferencing has become a standard part of business practice, with reliable and fast broadband meaning we can “meet” anywhere without taking a train or plane.

 This can save time, money and the environment, with studies showing that 59 per cent of UK business users believe video conferencing increases productivity (Blue Jeans Conversation Stopper report 2015).